putitsimply/christian-bible-explained/zechariah.md

 Zechariah is a book about giving hope to the Jewish people after they returned to Jerusalem[^gl_jerusalem] from exile[^gl_exile] (being forced to live away from their homeland).
 The city and God[^gl_god]’s temple[^gl_temple] were damaged, and the people were tired, worried, and tempted to give up rebuilding.

+The book is one of the most symbol-heavy parts of the Old Testament.
+It uses visions the way a teacher might use cartoons or metaphors: to communicate big ideas in a memorable way.

 ## What it contains

 ### Part 1: Night visions that push the people forward (roughly chapters 1 to 6)